thautwarm/rbnf-rts/README.md

 **P.S**:

-`rbnf-rts` is the new fastest Python parser generator by 2020, according to a benchmark given by [benchmark-json](https://github.com/thautwarm/rbnf-rts/blob/master/test/benchmark-json.ipynb).
+~~`rbnf-rts` is the new fastest Python parser generator by 2020, according to a benchmark given by [benchmark-json](https://github.com/thautwarm/rbnf-rts/blob/master/test/benchmark-json.ipynb).~~

+This package has come to the end of its lifetime.

+[frontend-for-free](https://github.com/thautwarm/frontend-for-free) is now the state of the art, and also inherits all features of RBNF with simpler and more expressive BNF notations.

+frontend-for-free uses the same underlying compiler as RBNF, but provided with better user interface.

 ![Bench](https://raw.githubusercontent.com/thautwarm/static-resources/master/rbnf/fast2020-nb.PNG)